-The invitations are to be sent out to all full members by post, e-mail or alternative method at least two weeks before the scheduled date of the meeting.
+The invitations are to be sent out to all full members by e-mail at least ten (10) days before the scheduled date of the meeting.
 The agenda is to be sent with the invitations.
 The General Meeting may only discuss the items on the agenda unless a proposal, signed by at least one tenth of the membership, is presented before the meeting.

 The minutes of each meeting are to be sent to all members within three months of the latter.
 The minutes shall be filed in the register held at the registered office and may be viewed by third parties following prior authorization by the Board.

 The General Assembly has absolute authority and holds all powers afforded by the Law and these Statutes.

 The General Assembly may, inter alia: